Tax Planning Guide

 - Pay taxes now at known rates vs. unknown future rates

-- Especially valuable before 2026 TCJA sunset
+- Especially valuable in low-income years before RMDs begin

 Pro Tip: Years with lower income: sabbaticals, early retirement, business losses